fitchtech/azure-devops/docs/steps/code/dotNetTests.md

 ## Steps Template Usage

-- The dotNetTests param within the dotNetTests steps template is a YAML object param that allows you to list multiple dotNet tests projects and arguments
+- The 'tests' param within the dotNetTests steps template is a YAML object param that allows you to list multiple dotNet tests projects and arguments
-  - A dotNet test task is inserted for each item in the dotNetTests list
+  - A dotNet test task is inserted for each item in the tests list parameter
 - In the [stages](../../stages.md) Template code jobList param you can add multiple jobs for static code analysis so long as the job name is unique within the stage

 ## Steps Template Schema